 If you’re wanting to plant daisies that are non-toxic to cats, then African daisies and gerbera daisies are good choices according to the ASPCA.
-It is unclear why these two daisy varieties aren’t toxic to cats, but your cat shouldn’t be harmed as a result of eating them.
+These are from the same family, but a different genus, which isn’t toxic for cats.

 There are plenty of other plants that are safe and non-toxic for cats as well.
 However, it is important to remember that plants are not an essential part of a cat’s diet, as they are carnivores.
 Even if a plant is non-toxic, it’s not a good idea to let your cat eat it.
 Plus, eating too much of anything can upset your cat’s stomach even if it isn’t considered to be poisonous.

-Cats should not be allowed to eat daisies, as many varieties are toxic due to terpenes found in them.
-If your cat eats a daisy, he may experience symptoms including vomiting, an allergic reaction, or loss of coordination.
-If you notice anything out of the ordinary, it’s a good idea to seek treatment from a vet.
-Remember that only African and gerbera daisies are safe for cats; if your cat eats any other type of daisy, you should assume that it is toxic.
+Cats should not be allowed to eat daisies, as many varieties are toxic.
+If your cat eats a daisy, they may experience signs including vomiting, an allergic reaction, or loss of coordination.
+If you notice anything out of the ordinary, you should seek treatment from a vet.

 Related Read: Can Cats Eat Pansies?
 Are They Poisonous to Cats?